Skill Creation Specification

 - Do NOT include

-Auto-triggers on:orMaps to:lines - Use single-line YAML format (no
+Auto-triggers on:orMaps to:lines - Do NOT use

 |block scalar needed) - Run